MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-file-upload.md

     mkdir azureStorage
     ```

-1. To start the Azurite emulator, add an npm script to the end of the `scripts` property items in the **package.json** file :
+1. To start the Azurite emulator, add an npm script to the end of the `scripts` property items in the **package.json** file:

     ```json
     "start-azurite": "azurite --silent --location azureStorage --debug azureStorage/debug.log"